preciofishbone/OmniaDocsG2/blocks/process-blocks/process-context/index.rst

 **Note!** On a page where you plan to add a Process Rollup, you can NOT use this block.

+In omnia 6.12 and later this block works slightly different, see: :doc:`Process Context block in Omnia 6.12 </blocks/process-context-612/index>`

 Layout and Write
 *********************
 The WRITE Tab is not used here.
 The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`